Ideaviate/header-when-needed/README.md

 ### Uninitialize the plugin

-If you want to get rid of the headerWhenNeeded navigation you've applied to an element, `.headerWhenNeeded()` supply a method for that as well.
+If you want to get rid of the plugin you've initialized on an element, `.headerWhenNeeded()` provide a method for that as well.
 By passing `"destroy"` as a single parameter when calling `.headerWhenNeeded()`, the element is returned to its default state, as it were before you first initialized the plugin.